haiphucnguyen/mycollab2/mycollab-app-community/src/main/installer-resources/README.md

 * Go to previous entry of task, bug go to the first entry
 * Unresolved tickets display wrong entries
+* Throw error when user enter the empty page view without having the write permission

 Version 5.4.4
 -------------